Samarkand: Climate

-Samarkand has a Mediterranean climate (Köppen climate classification Csa) that closely borders on a semi-arid climate (BSk) with hot, dry summers and relatively wet, variable winters that alternate periods of warm weather with periods of cold weather.
-July and August are the hottest months of the year, with temperatures reaching and exceeding 40 C. Precipitation is sparse from December through April.
+Samarkand has a cold semi-arid climate (Köppen climate classification: BSk) with hot, dry summers and relatively wet, variable winters that alternate periods of warm weather with periods of cold weather.
+July and August are the hottest months of the year, with temperatures reaching and exceeding 40 C. Precipitation is sparse from June through October, but increases to a maximum from February to April.
 January 2008 was particularly cold; the temperature dropped to -22 °C.